What is Dengue and How Does it Spread?

 Dengue and the United States

-The United States has experienced local outbreaks in Florida, Hawaii, and near the Texas-Mexico border.
-Florida has reported local cases annually since 2009 and Hawaii experienced an outbreak in 2015/2016.
+The United States has experienced local outbreaks of dengue in Hawaii (2015), near the Texas-Mexico border (2013), and in Florida.
+Except for 2017, Florida has reported locally-transmitted cases of dengue annually between 2010 - 2018.
 Larger outbreaks have occurred within U.S. Territories such as Puerto Rico, the U.S. Virgin Islands, and U.S.-affiliated Pacific Islands.
 A portion of the United States is at a higher risk because of climate and the presence of certain Aedes mosquitoes.

 A Global View of Dengue